 Kuhnl & Hoyer is one of the premier brass instrument makers and these trombones are as beautiful as can be.
 The hand braces are curved, adding a lovely aesthetic and a more comfortable grip.
 The hand slide action is perfectly smooth and quiet, even when clean and dry.
 The bell rims are left unsoldered in the style of classic Conn and Holton designs, with homage to the classic Urbie Green model.
 This bell style leads to a livelier response and lighter effort needed to manipulate the sound to your liking.
 The BLV trombones are sweet like that.

-I have usually ordered these with the round balance weight but have recently become acquainted with the variable balance weight system, exclusive to Kuhnl & Hoyer trombones.
+I have recently become acquainted with the variable balance weight system, exclusive to Kuhnl & Hoyer trombones.
 I think it's an improved design.
 The tuning slide brace with the Torx screws looks to be solid rod rather than the hollow tube on most other instruments.
 Attached to that are up to two optional weights.
 It's more ergonomic because the mass of the balance weight is closer to directly over the trombone grip.
 It reduces torque and stress on the left hand, making the horn feel lighter, even though it weighs the same.
 In the many years of selling other K&H instruments, I had never seen this balance weight in person to view the attachment method.
 Having tried it, I might always order them this way.
 These folks make the best trombones.

 Finish is gold tinted lacquer.
 Round balance weight is matte finish, as is the water key.